 Habits: Bed bugs harbour in cracks and crevices during the day and come out to feed at night.
 Typically they can be found around mattress buttons and beading, in bed springs or coverings, and in any crevice of a wooden bed frame.
-Other places to look are picture frames, stuffed furniture, floorboard cracks, behind lose wall paper and door and window frames etc. adults can survive for upto 6-7 months if they are well fed and they can feed in other animals if humans are not present.
+Other places to look are picture frames, stuffed furniture, floorboard cracks, behind loose wallpaper and door and window frames etc. adults can survive for upto 6-7 months if they are well fed and they can feed on other animals if humans are not present.

 Biology: The female biscuit beetle lays her oval eggs in and about food materials, and they hatch in a few days.
 The full-grown lava pupates in a silken cocoon with bits of foodstuff incorporated into it, and pupation lasts 12-18 days.
-The complete life cycle egg to adult usually takes about 7 months, but there maybe 1-4 generations per year depending on the temperature.Complete metamorphosis.
+The complete life cycle of an egg to an adult usually takes about 7 months, but there may be 1-4 generations per year depending on the temperature.Complete metamorphosis.

 Habits: The biscuit beetle attacks a host of items that include any household food and spice, as well as such things as drugs, hair, horn, leather and museum species.
 Most commonly attacked are bread, flour, meal, breakfast foods, and condiments such as red pepper.
 It is also a pest of books and manuscripts.
 Adults can fly and are attracted to light.

 Common Name: Common Black Ant Scientific Name: Lasius niger Size: 2.5 – 4 mm

 Biology: Overwintering females or Queens lay their eggs in the spring.
 The white legless larva’s hatch in about 3-4 weeks and are fed by the Queen on secretions from her salivary glands.
 The entire life cycle takes about 2 months.
 The nests can last for several years and can contain 15-20,000 ants.